Parent Resources

 No Child Left Behind(NCLB) Act of 2001

 Under No Child Left Behind(NCLB) Act of 2001, parents of students attending Title I schools are required to be notified of certain provisions and standings of schools, teachers, and opportunities to participate.
-The Parent Notifications on the left are intended to meet these requirements.
+The Parent Notifications below are intended to meet these requirements.
 If you have any questions, please contact the Office of Curriculum and Instruction.

 Enrollment and Transfer Information